-- $20 million in claims and counterclaims between a hotel developer, its general contractor and several subcontractors centering around extra work claims, large delay damage claims and defective work back charges for a hotel on the west coast.
+- Over $20 million in claims and counterclaims involving defects and delays between an EPC contractor and one of its critical subcontractors regarding a power plant project. $20 million in claims and counterclaims between a hotel developer, its general contractor and several subcontractors centering around extra work claims, large delay damage claims and defective work back charges for a hotel on the west coast.

 - $19 million dispute between a municipality, engineering firm and contractor for removal and replacement of a bridge in a metropolitan area.
 City and steel contractor claim that errors, omissions and flawed designs provided by the engineering firm resulted in long delays in beginning the bridgework and concrete removal due to constant modifications of the designs and failure of engineering firm to adequately estimate the timeframe of the bridge outage.